ybgskr12/Reforestation/README.md

-## Where do hamburgers go to dance?
-The meat-ball.
+## How do you make Lady Gaga cry?
+Poker face.